Daniel J. Frey

 The next time you're at dinner with your family and your uncle makes a racist joke, do you call them out on it?

-When you are on the bus, and your bag is sitting on the seat next to you, do you pick it up so that the stranger can have a seat?
+When you're on the bus, and your bag is sitting on the seat next to you, do you pick it up so that the stranger can have a seat?

 When you see a cop beating up on a guy, do you call for restraint?

-You know a neighbor is alone during this time of the virus crisis do you check in with them to see if they need anything?
+If you know a neighbor is alone during this time of the pandemic, do you check in with them to see if they need anything?

 These are a few examples of doing the right thing in everyday life.